FAQs

 Is international experience required for admission?

-No. However, it is an asset.
+No. However, like speaking a language other than English and having relevant work experience, it is an asset for the program.
 International experience includes time spent living, studying, volunteering, or working outside of an applicant’s home country.

 Are there any prerequisite courses in order to be considered for admission?